-Saving energy in summer: 9 easy tips
+Saving energy in summer: 9 easy tips3 minutes reading

 Saving energy is Hilo’s main mission.
 In the summer, even though you’re not using heat (which means we can’t send you any Hilo challenges!), you might still have certain habits that aren’t energy efficient.
 Here are a few things you can do to reduce your consumption and lower your electricity bill at the same time.

 Give your pool a break

 By occasionally turning off your pool’s filtration pump, you can save up to 45% on its electrical costs.
 And by installing a timer, you can schedule these breaks without even having to think about it.

 Setting the temperature of your pool at27ºC (80ºF) instead of 29ºC (84ºF) can translate into an energy savings of around 25% for the season.
 What a refreshing idea!

 By reducing your daily shower by just one minute, you can save around $50 a year.

 Plugging some of your devices into an outdoor smart outlet (which, contrary to indoor outlets, are weatherproof) lets you turn them on and off with the tap of a finger.
 For example, turn off decorative lighting, pathway lights or a water fountain, then simply turn them back on when the need arises.

 That little outdoor light that you leave on every night without even thinking about it adds more to your electrical bill.
 Consider turning it off before you go to bed.
 Even better: With the Hilo smart home service, you can control your smart in-wall switch remotely from the application, or even program it so the light turns on and off automatically!